ClassiCube/ClassiCube/readme.md

 4. Enter `gcc -fno-math-errno *.c -o ClassiCube.exe -mwindows -lwinmm -limagehlp`

 ##### Using TCC (Tiny C Compiler)
+Setting up TCC:
-I am assuming you used `tcc-0.9.27-win64-bin.zip` from https://bellard.org/tcc/
+1. Download and extract `tcc-0.9.27-win64-bin.zip` from https://bellard.org/tcc/
-1. Extract the .zip file
 2. In TCC's `lib/kernel32.def`, add missing `RtlCaptureContext` at line 554 (In between `RtlAddFunctionTable` and `RtlDeleteFunctionTable`)
+3. Download `winapi-full-for-0.9.27.zip` from https://bellard.org/tcc/
-3. Copy `winapi` folder and `_mingw_dxhelper.h` from `winapi-full-for-0.9.27.zip` into TCC's `include` folder
+4. Copy `winapi` folder and `_mingw_dxhelper.h` from `winapi-full-for-0.9.27.zip` into TCC's `include` folder

+Compiling with TCC:
-4. Navigate to the directory with ClassiCube's source code
+1. Navigate to the directory with ClassiCube's source code
-5. In `ExtMath.c`, change `fabsf` to `fabs` and `sqrtf` to `sqrtf`
+2. In `ExtMath.c`, change `fabsf` to `fabs` and `sqrtf` to `sqrt`
-6. Enter `tcc.exe -o ClassiCube.exe *.c -lwinmm -limagehlp -lgdi32 -luser32 -lcomdlg32 -lshell32`
+3. Enter `tcc.exe -o ClassiCube.exe *.c -lwinmm -limagehlp -lgdi32 -luser32 -lcomdlg32 -lshell32`<br>
+(Note: You may need to specify the full path to `tcc.exe` instead of just `tcc.exe`)

 ## Compiling - Linux